How To Sell A Condemned House In Plano, Texas

 If you don’t want to deal with the repairs or you were set back in the selling process due to the condemnation, the good news is that you can still sell a condemned house.

-If you really want to proceed with the sale, your best bet would be to target cash buyers or real estate investors.
+If you want to proceed with the sale, your best bet would be to target cash buyers or real estate investors.

 Options in Selling a Condemned House in Plano, TX